blackflux/object-scan/README.md

 When defined, this function is called before traversal as `beforeFn(state = { haystack, context })` and `state.haystack` is subsequently traversed using `state.context`.

-If a value other than `undefined` is returned, that value is used as the `haystack` instead.
+If a value other than `undefined` is returned, that value is used instead of `haystack`.

 _Examples_:
 <details><summary> <code>['**']</code> <em>(combining haystack and context)</em> </summary>